Canon 30D vs Nikon D7500

 Studio photographers will appreciate that the Canon 30D (unlike the D7500) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 The D7500 is a recent model that features in the current product line-up of Nikon.
-In contrast, the 30D has been discontinued (but can be found pre-owned on eBay).
+In contrast, the 30D has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the 30D was succeeded by the Canon 40D.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Nikon websites.
+Further information on the features and operation of the 30D and D7500 can be found, respectively, in the Canon 30D Manual (free pdf) or the online Nikon D7500 Manual.

 So how do things add up?
 Is the Canon 30D better than the Nikon D7500 or vice versa?
 The listing below highlights the relative strengths of the two models.